hereisfahad/form-wizard/README.md

 ## Getting Started

-Clone or donwload the project and running on your local machine for development and testing purposes by running these commands.
+Clone or download the project and running on your local machine for development and testing purposes by running these commands.
 ### `npm install`

 ### `npm run start`